FanDuel promo code: Get $300 bonus bets for college football betting today

 College football betting preview

-In college football betting, the No. 4 LSU Tigers (4-0) and the No. 13 Ole Miss Rebels (4-0) play in an SEC matchup at 3:30 p.m.
+The No. 6 Oregon Ducks (4-0) and the No. 3 Penn State Nittany Lions (3-0) play in a Big Ten contest at 7:30 p.m.
 ET.
-The Rebels are 1.5-point favorites in today's college football odds, and the over/under is listed at 57.5.
-SportsLine's model projects that Ole Miss will cover the spread in 64% of simulations.

-The No. 17 Alabama Crimson Tide (2-1) and the No. 5 Georgia Bulldogs (3-0) square off in another SEC battle at 7:30 p.m.
-ET.
-The Bulldogs are 2.5-point favorites in today's college football odds, and the over/under is listed at 53.5.
-SportsLine's model projects that Alabama will cover the spread in 53% of simulations.
+The Nittany Lions are 3.5-point favorites in today's college football odds, and the over/under is listed at 53.5.
+SportsLine's model has the Ducks covering the spread in 54% of simulations.
 Claim $300 in bonus bets at FanDuel here:

 NFL betting preview